sjtrimble/angular/aio/content/tutorial/getting-started.md

 The `ProductService` is ready to be injected into many different areas in your application using Angular's dependency injection.

-## Display the product list using a service
+## Displaying the product list using a service

 The products list component displays a listing of each product available in your store with a brief description.